francisengelmann/francisengelmann.github.io/guides.md

 # Guides
-This is a collection of short guides to setup or use various software:
+This is a collection of short guides to setup and use software I find useful.
+At this point all articles are drafts.

-## Git
+## Git (Draft)
 A visual introduction explaining the three different areas and the commit graph.

+### Three git stages

 Git differs between three different states.
 A file is always in exactly one of these states:
 - Working area: Currently editing the file.
 Changes on these files have to be added to the staging area first before commiting.
 - Staging area: All files in this area will be part of the next commit.
 Imagin this stage as a temporary state for files to accumulate until the next commit.
 - Commite area: All files in here were already commited and being tracked by the repository.

+[Put figure with three rounded rectangles to illustrate stages.]

 Commands to shift files between different areas:
 - From working to staging: `git add`